 This adjustable retention can be handy because people live different lives and do different things.
 Someone doing manual labor might want tighter retention because they are climbing, lifting heavy things, and generally moving fast and doing hard work.
 That same level of retention isn’t necessary for someone in an office or driving a car for a living.

 The holster comes with a set of tuckable clips that can be adjusted for ride height or cant.
 The holster shell allows you to attach various accessories, including wings, different belt clips or loops, and wedge for enhanced concealment.
 You can tailor it for AIWB or IWB carry, fit it and forget it.
 The Raven Concealment Eidolon is compatible with most threaded barrels, any height sights, and most mini red dot optics.
+I think the Eidolon is best used with a compact pistol like the Glock 19.

 Raven Concealment Pros and Cons